shams-nahid/My-Daily-AWS-Study/public/security/04 Parameter Store.md

   - API key
   - Host Name
   - Access Keys
-  - lambda functions env variable (when encrypted variables is shared tomultiple lambda function)
+  - lambda functions env variable (when encrypted variables is shared to multiple lambda function)
 - Values can be stored
   - Encrypted by `KMS`
   - Plaintext